 Without diving too deep into each of those: limited access, beauty standards, pay and numbers.
 There are great initiatives for some of these issues and people are speaking up more and more about it.
 But I still see others and myself experience issues to gain access to certain parts in the industry that would take our career to the next level, beauty standards that limit and discriminate my model friends, pay that doesn't match anyone's living costs but especially not all the hard work and companies and people being so focused on social media and numbers on there to an extent that these become additional entry barriers.

-What is the most rewarding part of being a photographer for you?
+What is the most rewarding part of being a visual artist?

 The positive feedback I receive from clients really is the finishing touch!
 But I also appreciate the fun times I have with the team on set and the positive work environment that I contribute to.
 All of that ultimately results in great photos which is definitely another rewarding part of photography.
 You would be surprised but I know that I am not the only photographer that is sometimes still nervous during shoots and then excited about how the photos turned out - every single time haha!